Quality miles running

 Is the slow mileage I am running for the majority of my weekly mileage setting me up for success?

-It is far better to do a 4 mile run at 9.09 mile pace if you want to run under 2 hours for the half marathon than it is to do 8 miles at 10.00 mile pace.
+It is far better to do a 4 mile run at 9.09 mile pace if your want to run under 2 hour half marathon.
+That being said, you would get less results by doing 8 miles at 10 minute mile pace.

 Recovery is just as important as getting out on the track and churning out 6×1 mile at 4.45 a rep.